 Should tenants or landlords have more benefits?
-Some argue tenants because there are more of them and they represent the greater good.
-They represent America and the lower-middle class people.
+Some argue tenants because there are more of them, and they represent the greater good.
+They represent America and the lower-middle-class.

 Pro: No Rent Spikes

-This is by far the best thing about rent control.
-Tenants don’t have to worry about horrid rent spikes each year.
-They know that next month will be the same as this month.
+This is the best thing about rent control.
+Tenants don’t have to worry about annual rent spikes.
+They know that each month will be the same.
 Rent control was implemented for this reason.